Carpinteria State Beach offers 216 campsites for RV’s and tent camping. Campsites are located on the beach within the town of Carpinteria.

 Carpinteria beach is wide and sandy and rated “the safest beach in the world” by local residents.
 The name Carpinteria comes from the Chumash tribe, which lived in the area and built seagoing canoes.

-Carpinteria is one of the most beautiful places along the Southern California coast and a very popular places to camp on the beach.
+Carpinteria is one of the most beautiful places along the Southern California coast and a very popular place to camp on the beach.
 Advance reservations are a must for the busy summer camping season.

 One drawback to camping here is the Amtrak trains that pass close to the camping area.
 Don’t be surprised if you hear the horn of a passing train blasting during the night.